samin-craftsmen/CEA-2026/Root/.github/pull_request_template.md

 ## How QA Should Test

-- Log in as team lead and apply bulk actions to his own team members
-- Log in as admin and apply bulk actions to members across all teams.
+- Choose a date as office closed and check meal participation.
+- Choose government holiday and check only day status change.
+- Choose special day celebration and see special day message

 ## Rollback Plan

 - Revert this PR

 ## Checklist

-- [X] All features work as expected
+- [x] Features work as expected
-- [X] All tests pass
+- [x] All tests pass
 ## Note for Reviewer

-- Frontend is integrated.
+- Frontend has been implemented